 The main models used by the Bank to estimate market and interest risk, as with all models, have restrictions which may be due to model assumptions, input values used or mismatch between the models and market conditions, in particular with regard to stress conditions.
 The Bank is aware of these restrictions and therefore backs these models with other tools and processes.
 The VaR model is not appropriate for use under stress conditions, since it relies on historical data, which may not incorporate an estimate of the potential for an extreme market event.
-Use of stress tests, which are "forward-looking", i.e. do not rely on historical data, completes the VaR model.
-The Bank has developed various methods for conducting stress testing in support of VaR calculation.
+Furthermore, the VaR calculation methods generally accepted world-wide assume a normal distribution, which is not maintained under stress conditions.
+Therefore, as noted above, a few years ago the Bank made a change to its VaR methodology, abandoning the calculation which assumes a normal distribution - in order to align the calculations with variable market conditions and to alert when markets become volatile.
+In addition, the main way to overcome assumptions of this model is by using stress tests which are "forward-looking", i.e. do not rely on historical data and therefore complement the VaR model.
+The Bank has developed diverse methods for conducting stress tests to support the VaR calculations; in some of these methods, the Bank does not rely on any models or statistical assumptions, but rather on subjective assessment by Bank experts.
 The Bank also uses methods based on earnings analysis to provide another view of its risk profile, other than through a model based on economic value.
-These methods include the NII (Net Interest Income) benchmark, which estimates the expected change in financing revenues under a scenario of change in interest rates and the short / long risk benchmark, which estimates Bank exposure to changes in financing costs.
-Another component of the Bank's capacity to identify and handle model restrictions is the constant validation process applied by the Bank to models being used, which reviews all model components: This validation process also reviews the models used by the Bank for pricing of derivative transactions.
+A key component of the Bank's capacity to identify and handle model restrictions is the strict, constant validation process applied by the Bank to models being used, which reviews all model components: input, model calculations and use of the output.
+This validation process also reviews the models used by the Bank for pricing of derivative transactions.